 At best you are proably only going to get one or two of the cloud-based services managing your music on your wrist-based device.
 But most will let you copy your computer-based music/audio library to some degree

-- Garmin: Deezer, iHeartRadio, maybe others soon.
+- Garmin: Deezer, iHeartRadio, Spotify and other smaller players.

 - Apple: Apple Music